fingerskier/ajar/Music/Relative Notation.md

 * each line represents an octave
 ** octaves delineations are based on the key, 1->8

-* pipe symbols demarcate measures, each space represents one beat
+* pipe symbols demarcate measures
+* each space represents one beat